-You’d never think that your destination would be a parking garage.
+You’d never think that your travel destination would be parking garages.

 We know that driving is the fun part, but architects have been having a little fun when they are building parking garages.
 Some blend into their surroundings, but other parking ramps are a work of art and worth paying a few dollars just to go in and visit.
 There are a ton nationwide that are cleverly designed, are home to art and have great views.
 So when you’re road tripping you may want to check out a few of these locations as you go and bring your camera to snap a few shots.

 The Z-Lot in Detroit Offers Murals for Days – Detroit, MI

 The Z Lot or Z Deck is near Detroit’s theater district and gets its name from its shape.

 Yes, the parking garage is actually in the shape of a Z and you can enter from two distinctly different areas.

 Each level of the Z Lot boasts murals by different international artists and span the whole garage.
 From charging spots for electric vehicles and places to add air to your tires, the Z Lot is not only a fun place to visit but will make sure you’re ready for the road before you leave.

 What’s between the two sides of the Z shaped ramp?
 That would be The Belt, another great art-filled alley that has access to bars, restaurants, and great photo opportunities.